eepysheepyy/eepySheepyy_Bot/README.md

 - Twitch Welcoming users to the stream.
 - Twitch Alerts firing on OBS without 3rd party
 - Twitch Automod
+- The Rule 6 Game - Will be rebuilt, it is a quite complex system which will take me a bit to reconstruct on a different language!

 ## Links